 For other file types, we recommend using a free file-sharing platform.
 Dropbox and Google Drive offer quick ways to manage permissions and ownership of uploaded files.
 You can then share the link with your members via your group's Discussions or by email.

 Some organizers were specially allowed access to this old, unsupported feature for reviewing group and member activity.
-As of August 31, this feature will no longer be accessible for any users.
+As of August 31, 2021, this feature is no longer be accessible for any users.